zextras/tech-doc/source/_includes/_upgrade/ubuntu.rst

 In order to upgrade from a |product| 24.1 on Ubuntu 20.04 to |product|
-24.3 on Ubuntu 22.04 you need to follow the procedure in this section.
+|release| on Ubuntu 22.04 you need to follow the procedure in this
+section.
 Please read carefully the whole page before starting the upgrade.